-2017 Annual Performance-Based Incentive Compensation
+2018 Annual Performance-Based Incentive Compensation

 Our named executive officers are eligible to participate in the MIC Plan.
-Under the MIC Plan, the Compensation Committee approves the calculation of performance-based cash incentive opportunity for our named executive officers by taking into account certain financial performance targets as well as Company-wide quality focused outcomes.
+Under the MIC Plan, the Compensation Committee approves the calculation of performance-based cash incentive opportunity for our named executive officers by taking into account certain financial performance targets and as well as company-wide quality focused outcomes.
 Awards under the MIC Plan reflect the Compensation Committee's belief that a significant portion of the total annual compensation of each named executive officer should be contingent upon the overall financial performance of the Company as well as the attainment of corporate initiatives relating to student outcomes and shareholder value.
-For 2017, the Compensation Committee set the target incentive compensation award levels at 100% of base salary for our CEO, 75% of base salary for our CFO and 50% of base salary for our Senior Group President.
+For 2018, the Compensation Committee set the target incentive compensation award levels at 100% of base salary for Mr. Shaw, 75% of base salary for Mr. Meyers and 50% of base salary for Mr. Buchenot.
 The maximum amount payable to each named executive officer is 200% of his or her target incentive compensation award.

-The 2017 performance measures under the MIC Plan, including their relative weightings, are as follows:
+The 2018 performance measures under the MIC Plan, including their relative weightings, are as follows:

-Performance Measure Percentage of Total Incentive Compensation Opportunity 2017
+Performance Measure Percentage of Total Incentive Compensation Opportunity 2018

-Net Income/Loss 35%
+Net Income/Loss 47%

-Revenue 25%
+Revenue 33%

-Company-Wide Quality Focused Outcomes 40%
+Company-Wide Quality Focused Outcomes 20%

-At the beginning of 2017, the Compensation Committee set target goals for each of the above performance measures.
+At the beginning of 2018, the Compensation Committee set target goals for each of the above performance measures.
 In general, the Compensation Committee sets the net income and revenue performance targets above the performance targets publicly announced for the Company.
 This is consistent with the Compensation Committee's philosophy that performance-based annual compensation awards should incent our named executive officers to attain better than average performance.

 Net Income / Loss Component.
-For 2017, 35% of each named executive officer's target incentive opportunity was based on the achievement of net income goals.
+For 2018, 47% of each named executive officer's target incentive opportunity was based on the achievement of net income goals.
 The named executive officers could earn a portion of their target incentive opportunity if the Company's net income was within 10% of our target goal.
 The percentage of the net income component paid decreases by 10% for each percentage point that actual performance was below the target net income goal.
 No payments are made with respect to the net income component if actual performance was at or below 90% of the target net income goal.
 Our named executive officers could earn more than their target net income component if the Company's net income was greater than the target goal.
 The percentage increases by 8% for each percentage point that actual performance was above the target net income goal.

-For 2017, the Compensation Committee set a net income / loss goal of \$(7.2) million.
-Actual adjusted consolidated net loss was \$(11.5) million.
-As a result, the Company achieved 0% of the 35% of target incentive opportunity attributable to net income / loss.
+For 2018, the Compensation Committee set a net loss goal of (3.2) million.
+Actual adjusted consolidated net loss was (0.6) million.
+As a result, the Company achieved over 100% of the 47% of target incentive opportunity attributable to net loss.

 Revenue Component.
-For 2017, 25% of each named executive officer's target incentive opportunity was based on the achievement of revenue goals.
+For 2018, 33% of each named executive officer's target incentive opportunity was based on the achievement of revenue goals.
 The named executive officers could earn a portion of their target incentive opportunity if our revenues were within 10% of our target goal.
 The percentage of the revenue component paid decreases by 10% for each percentage point that actual performance was below our target revenue goal.
 No payments are made with respect to the revenue component if actual performance was at or below 90% of our target revenue goal.
 Our named executive officers could earn more than their target revenue component if our revenues were greater than the target goal.
 The percentage increases by 8% for each percentage point that actual performance was above the target revenue goal.